Arndtman/PokeDude-Automation-Scripting/README.md

 3. Code is provided with no warranty.
 Using somebody else's code and bitching when it goes wrong makes you a DONKEY dick.
 Fix the problem yourself.
 A non-dick would submit the fix back.

-Included in this suite:

-1. 100% AFKable EV Training!
-(Each stat is zone and mob dependent)
-    + 252 MAXED Speed stats
-    + 252 MAXED HP stats
-    + more soon....

-2. 100% AFKable combat bot!
-    + Any zone or mob desired

-3. 90% AFKable NPC GOLD FARM ROUTES
-    + OLDMANFARM1 ~40k per route